Five police officers indicted for 2019 asphyxiation death of man after music festival

 Fernando Rodriguez, 24, was Tasered 15 times and officers knelt on his neck, arms, and back to restrain him

-Five police officers have been indicted on murder charges in the asphyxiation death of a man following a music festival in Hampton, Georgia.
+Five police officers have been indicted on murder charges in the death by asphyxiation of a man following a music festival in Hampton, Georgia.

 Fernando Rodriguez, 24, was found walking naked along a road after attending the Imagine Music Festival at the Atlanta Motor Speedway on 20 September 2019.
 A 911 caller alerted police to his presence on the road.